andrewscaya/ascmvc/docs/autoloading.rst

 Autoloading
 ===========

-The framework's autoload is managed by **Composer**.
+The framework's autoloading is managed by **Composer**.
 By default, the LightMVC Framework uses PSR-4 compliant autoloading.
 To add new namespaces within a LightMVC application, it is necessary to declare these namespace mappings within the application's ``composer.json`` file.
 For example, here are the namespaces of the **LightMVC Skeleton Application**::